-The following summarizes the US Holocaust Memorial Museum lapse plan as required by the Office of Management and Budget (OMB) Circular A-11.
+The following summarizes the U.S. Holocaust Memorial Museum lapse plan consistent with the Office of Management and Budget (OMB) Circular A-11.

 Major Activities Impacted During Shutdown

-- Museum building will be open to the public, including selected public programs.*
+• Museum building will be open to the public.*

-- All on-site and off-site public programs funded with appropriated funds will be cancelled.
+• All on-site and off-site publicly funded programs with appropriated funds will be canceled.

 Shutdown Highlights

-- The Museum building will be open to the public.
-Most operations funded by federal appropriations will cease except for those deemed necessary to protect lives and the Museum’s property (buildings and collections).
+• The Museum building will be open to the public.
+Most operations funded by federal appropriations will cease except for those deemed essential to protect lives and the Museum's property (buildings and collections).

-- Federal employees who are deemed necessary because of responsibilities related to the safety of human life, the protection of property and to keep the Museum building open to the public.*
+• Federal employees who are deemed essential because of responsibilities related to the safety of human life, the protection of property, and to keep the Museum building open to the public.

-- The following federal management personnel will be retained during the furlough for decisions affecting the safety of human life and the protection of property or handling emergencies, and for discussions and decisions related to the management of the furlough process, the end of the furlough, and orderly restart of agency operations, and for other lawful purposes:
+• The following federal management personnel will be retained during the furlough for decisions affecting the safety of human life and the protection of property or handling emergencies, and are responsible for implementing and adjusting the plan to respond to the length of the lapse in appropriations and changes in external circumstances:

 Staff Status